basharmd94/orderapp/app/docs/rbac_documentation.md

 3. Follow the principle of least privilege
 4. Use meaningful permission codenames (resource.action)
 5. Document custom roles and their permissions

+now in AreaDistribution  i need

+zid : CustomAutocomplete (ID will be 100000,100001,100005) Select Area:  CustomAutocomplete box for select area here data will come from

+/api/v1/customers/get-area-by-zid endpoint

+when select the zid then related area according to zid will show in Select Area CustomAutocomplete box (set loading untill data comes)

+after select area

+then it will hit

+/api/v1/customers/get-salesman-area-wise